relianceenwerem/my-portfolio/index.md

 ### **About This Site**

-This portfolio serves as both a **professional showcase** and an **experimental space** for exploring the affordances of web-based composition and examining how digital environments shape communication, design, and meaning-making.
+This portfolio serves as both a professional showcase and an experimental space for exploring the affordances of web-based composition and examining how digital environments shape communication, design, and meaning-making.
 You’ll find:

-* **[Projects](projects/)** – Research and creative work highlighting digital rhetoric, interface design, and online authorship.
+* **[Projects](projects/)** – Research and creative work highlighting technical writing, digital rhetoric, interface design, and computational analysis.
 * **[Teaching](teaching/)** – Sample syllabi, assignments, and reflections on pedagogy in digital contexts.
 * **[Research](research/)** – Conferences, Publications & Research Activity.